joede/extract-git-version/README.md

 or inside a Makefile.
 In this way, the version information is used without changing the source or any other temporary file.

-The tag must be either "major.minor_beta" or "major.minor".
-The fields 'major' and 'minor' must be numbers.
+The tag must be either "major.minor_beta", "major.minor", "major.minor.patch_beta"
+or "major.minor.patch".
+The fields 'major', 'minor' and 'patch' must be numbers.
 This version can have a prefix "v" or "V" or even "r" or "R".
 If such a prefix is detected, it will be stripped.

 The field 'beta' can consist of letters and digits.
-This field can be used as "beta marker" (beta11) or as patch (p123) or build level (B123 or 4711).
+This field can be used as "beta marker" (beta11) or build level (B123 or 4711).

 The following tags will be recognized by the script:
 * `v1.0` -- major=1 minor=0
 * `V1.2` -- major=1 minor=2
+* `v1.2.3` -- major=1 minor=0 patchlevel=3
 * `r2.3` -- major=2 minor=3
 * `1.1` -- major=1 minor=1
 * `v1.1_beta2` -- major=1 minor=1 beta="beta2"
+* `v1.1.2_beta11` -- major=1 minor=1 patchlevel=2 beta="beta11"

 If no matching tag is found, the numerical fields of the version are set to 0 and the strings are cleared (empty).